 To learn more about potential treatment options, the Brain Injury Association of America has created a diagram detailing different options.

 An experienced personal injury lawyer can seek compensation from those whose negligence caused the injury, including but not limited to the following:

-- A drunk or distracted driver
+- A drunk driver or distracted driver

 - Medical personnel whose actions or inactions amounted to malpractice

 - An employer who was responsible for a dangerous workplace